mkik12/CHMU-weatherDataProcessing/README.md

 You can either download preprocessed datasets from this [webpage](https://drive.google.com/drive/folders/12qYemjNOktYcyJgaK6pPfBqbJCzDAlbV?usp=sharing) or use scripts from this [GitHub repository](https://github.com/mkik12/CHMU-weatherFilesScraper) to automate the download of raw data from the CHMI website and convert them into a format suitable for GIS processing.

+> [!NOTE]
+> If you are planning on using the plugin in QGIS, please download it from the [official plugin repository](https://plugins.qgis.org/plugins/CHMU_weatherDataProcessing/).

 ## What Results to Expect

 > [!IMPORTANT]